 It’s been ranked one of the most dangerous highways in almost every state it passes through due to the sheer number of drivers who use it, especially during the summer.

-The I-15 meanders from Sweetgrass, Montana through Salt Lake City, Las Vegas and Los Angeles all the way down to San Diego.
+Interstate 15 meanders from Sweetgrass, Montana, through Salt Lake City, Las Vegas and Los Angeles going all the way down to San Diego.

 Although the stretch between Las Vegas and Los Angeles is a straight line in the desert, allowing drivers to see for miles, it’s regularly called out as one of the deadliest passes in the country due to speeding and other bad behavior.

 Read more: The 10 best investing apps for 'once-in-a-generation' opportunities (even if you're a beginner)